ntanveer/DesignPatterns/README.md

 ```

 ## Mediator
-Define an object that encapsulates how a set of objects interact.
-Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
-Reduces the communication relationship from "many-to-many" to "many-to-one"
-Helps us pinpoint dependencies
-Excellent at decoupling objects which often promotes smaller, reusable components
-Beware that
-Introduces a single point of failure
-When modules communicate back and forth using a mediator pattern, it tends to become cumbersome and usually results in a clear performance hit.
-It's best when the mediator is only used to coordinate actions across multiple features and not for communication within the individual features themselves; keep the airways clean!
-**C#**
+Mediator pattern is used to avoid explicitly referring same object and recuding communication from "many-to-many" to "many-to-one".
+It can be helpful to reconcile differences between values of the object held by different owners.
+This pattern can be used to pinpoint dependencies and promote decoupled obects with smaller, resuable components.
+The downside of using this pattern is that it can introduce a single point of failure making it difficult to identify the actual problem.
+Mediators should only be used when communication channel is accross multiple features.
+If it is used for mediating values within the same feature then the communication back and forth becomes cumbersome and can result in a performance hit.

+#### C#
 ```c#
 class Program
 {